uaixp/uaixp/README.md

 * 🌍  I'm based in Las Vegas
 * 🧠  I'm learning C++
-* ⚡  I also have some skills while talking about Direct Memory Access devices and systems.
+* ⚡  I also have a strong interest in reverse engineering, game hacking, CVEs, and Direct Memory Access devices and systems.

 ### Skills